 GRADING – Challenging.
 ALTITUDE DIFFERENCE – This hike starts at approximately 200 masl (Parking at Røte).
 Highest point at approximately 1120 masl.

-SEASON – Mid July to August, depending on temperature and snow.
+SEASON – Mid July to August, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.

 NOTE – This hike is not suitable for children!
 This is a long and demanding hike, you should be an experienced hiker to do this hike.
 There are several steep, narrow and exposed sections on this hike.